glitchedmob/fuuuuuuuuck.com/CONTRIBUTING.md

 ## Notes

-Honestly just use the word fuck as much as possible and I'll probably merge youre pull request.
+Honestly just use the word fuck as much as possible and I'll probably merge your pull request.